La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 What size heater to choose?

-Are the 2kW Webasto Air Top 2000 and Autoterm 2D powerful enough?
+Are the 2kW Webasto Air Top 2000 and Autoterm 2D heaters powerful enough?
 Here are our observations below.
 However, keep in mind that your results may vary depending on your van's insulation, window coverings, interior layout, etc. 😊

 👉 Above 3°C (37°F)